 Are you a real estate agent who is friendly with real estate investors?
 If not, you could be.

-There are around 7 million real estate investors in the U.S. who are looking to buy property within the next 12 months.* Successful investors tend to buy and sell multiple properties in a short period of time—and work with the same agent to do so—meaning this could be a steady stream of income for you.
+The market has had its ups and downs over the past decade, but experts agree that real estate is still a good investment.
+According to reports by the National Association of REALTORS and BiggerPockets, there might be as many as 7 million real estate investors in the United States who are looking to buy property within the next 12 months.
+Successful investors tend to buy and sell multiple properties in a short period of time—and work with the same agent to do so—meaning this could be a steady stream of income for you.

 How can you become their go-to agent?
 Consider these tips:

-3) Identify their timeline.
 What’s their investment horizon?
-Is this a long-term hold with a 5-10 year profit window, or does the investor need to sell the property before purchasing another one?
+Is this a long-term hold with a five- to ten-year profit window, or does the investor need to sell the property before purchasing another one?
 The more you know about your investor’s timeline, the more useful you can be.